RobParsons/paper/Readme.md

 This paper discusses ...

+## Background

+We have seen in the papers of Johnson et al that Brexit was going to be a great success but in reality...

 ## Conclusion

 This was an examination of the wonders of macro economics in a Brexit climate